 In 1855, Joseph A. Dugdale, a fellow member of Longwood Progressive Meeting, led the founding of the adjacent cemetery and embedded progressive ideals into its operations.
 In accordance with the founding philosophy, the cemetery’s bylaws allowed no distinction on account of color or condition in its burial plot assignments.
 As a result, black Civil War soldiers, doctors, and nurses who died tending to the Civil War wounded are among those laid to rest aside abolitionists and station masters of the Underground Railroad.

 Eusebius Barnard and many of his family are buried at Longwood Cemetery.
-His first wife Sarah passed away in 1849 and buried at Marlborough Burial Grounds, but she was later moved and placed at Longwood Cemetery next to her husband Eusebius and daughter Elizabeth, who had sadly died at age 26.
+His first wife Sarah née Painter Barnard passed away in 1849 and is buried at Marlborough Friends Burial Grounds where 3 of their young children are also buried.
+In 1887 a cenotaph memorial headstone was placed for Sarah at Longwood Cemetery between her husband Eusebius and their daughter Elizabeth née Barnard Hoopes who died in 1856 at the age of 26.
+Eusebius' second wife Sarah née Marsh Barnard is buried on the other side of Eusebius.